The Princess and the Goblin by George MacDonald

 Princess Irene’s discovery of a secret stair to the top turret of the castle leads to a wonderful revelation.
 At the same time, the miner’s son Curdie overhears a fiendish plot by the goblins who live below the mountain.
-It will take all of their wit and courage, plus the help of Irene’s magic ring, to make sense of their separate knowledge and foil the goblins’ schemes. (summary from Goodreads)
+It will take all of their wit and courage, plus the help of Irene’s magic ring, to make sense of their separate knowledge and foil the goblins’ schemes. (from Goodreads)

 It’s been about 12 years or so since I last read The Princess and the Goblin, and all I could remember was that the cover on my copy is super pretty.1 I don’t actually know where my copy IS, so I had to read the ebook version.
 There’s something about fairy tales– especially older ones– that makes reading them in paper format more pleasing than doing so in ebook, but we can’t have everything so whatever.
 Moving on!

 For some reason Princess Irene’s age surprised me.
 Like, I know this is a children’s book and thus it (logically) stars children, but the cover makes her look about 12-14.
 She’s actually something like 6-8(?) and very much that perfect Victorian “innocent child” ideal that makes me want to throw up.2 I think if she’d been a bit older I wouldn’t have minded her perfectness so much; maybe I’m still getting over the Heidi horror?

 There’s a whole thing about how every little girl can be a princess, though, not just the ones born into it, so it’s not AS annoying as it could be.
 It’s actually almost subversive– Irene’s not a perfect kid because she’s royalty, she’s perfect because she’s got the “princess” attitude.3 Curdie’s likewise a prince, despite being born a miner’s son.4 So that’s kinda sticking it to the people who think only the nobility can be, well, noble!
 Which is neat.